 Publishing your research

-As set out in our new, ambitious 10 year Research Strategy, we will invest in the most innovative research to create a step change in our knowledge of prostate cancer.
-In order to achieve this goal, we need to be open in our communication and dissemination of the research we are funding, so that others may learn from and build upon this vital research… and we expect the researchers we support to share this same ethos.
+In order to create a step change in our knowledge of prostate cancer, we need to be open in our communication and dissemination of the research we are funding.
+This is so that others may learn from and build upon this vital research, and we expect the researchers we support to share this same ethos.

 We want to maximise the impact and reach of the research we fund, and ultimately we want to see this research benefiting men with, or at high risk of, prostate cancer and their families.
-To facilitate this, the research we support must be freely available to our supporters and to the research community.
+To facilitate this, the research we support must be freely available to our supporters and to the research community through open access publication.

 All grant holders must comply with our Publication Policy: